-The Scottish Government has asked ClimateXChange to manage a research project looking at whether the impacts predicted by developers in documentation submitted with their planning applications are consistent with the impacts experienced once the wind farm is operating.
+This study looked at whether the visual, shadow flicker and noise impacts predicted by wind farm developers in documentation submitted with their planning applications are consistent with the impacts experienced once the wind farm is operational.

 The research extends our understanding of how local residents experience wind farms in terms of these three impacts.
 The report makes a number of recommendations for better guidance on how they can be predicted and mitigated.
 It also identifies several improvements in planning guidance and best practice that have been implemented in the time between the case study wind farms were planned and built, and the present.

 The report is particularly valuable as it points to a constructive path towards consistent and valid assessments of visual, shadow flicker and noise impacts, and to how consultation with residents when assessing developments can be improved.
 It aims to inform any future decisions on changes to Scottish Government online planning guidelines and good practice on managing the impacts of wind farms on local residents.

 Ten case studies were selected to include a spread of wind farm sizes, wind turbine heights, environmental assessment process, landscape character, wind farm age, geographical location across Scotland, and consents process, as well as on the basis of having known complaints about visual, shadow flicker or noise impacts.
 The sites selected represented 4% of the total number of built onshore wind energy developments in Scotland in 2013.

 Data was collected through: